jty-AMSS/Fast-Lower-Bound-On-FAG/README.md

 # Fast Lower Bounds of Functions on Finite Abelian Groups

-This is the a tool to compute the lower bound of function on finite abelian groups, which is based on SOS relaxation.
+This is the a tool to compute the lower bounds of functions on finite abelian groups, which is based on FSOS relaxation.

 ## Dependencies
 - Matlab